-When you start applying to standard mortgage lenders, you might find that your application is declined because they are not prepared to lend to you until you have been in your job for longer.
+When you start applying to standard mortgage lenders, you might find that your application is declined because they are not prepared to lend until you have been in your job for longer.
 Each mortgage lender has different criteria, so it is worth checking with any lender before you start the application process.

 A specialist broker should be able to identify the lenders that are most likely to accept your application when you have started a new job, factoring in all of the other relevant information that you provide them with.

-What if your salary goes down?
+If your salary goes down